RichEwin/Portfolio/week-two.md

 **Plans to achieve**

-- Attend workshops on domain modelling and code reviews.
+- Attend workshops on domain modelling and code review.
 - Work through a weekly challenge using objects and methods collaboratively whilst adopting TDD.
 - Work through a weekend challenge using objects and methods within a TDD environment.
 - Research and understand Encapsulation, SRP, Coupling, Cohesion, and Public & Private Methods.